People often think that checklists are for beginners. That’s actually not true (per se).

 It’s not what the searcher is looking for.
 So you won’t be able to keep your page one position.
 No matter the number of links.

 We are strong advocates for creating a blog outline.
 It helps to get your thoughts on paper and also to figure out what your sub topics are and do some additional keyword research to find additional ranking opportunities.

-Check out how our Blog Intro Generator can help you out.
+Check out how our Blog Outline Generator can help you out.

 4. Pay attention to your url

 In general, shorter urls tend to do better and you should include your main keyword.
 You want to be constantly updating your content.
 So avoid numbers like: 12-on-page-seo-tips-2022.

 The article will still be relevant in 2023 and might give a wrong impression to users and search engines.

 What if we add a tip in 2022?
 Do we change the url and add redirects?